Inca Trail to Machu Picchu, 2024

 The windows of this site peek out into the jungle and an enchanting waterfall.

 Unfortunately, the rain came in before we had the chance to explore much, and we quickly waddled back to our campsite.
+On this last night we organized a small but sweet thank you ceremony with the entire porter team.

 The tour